alazarog7/ft_clinica/README.md

-# Backend del Trabajo Final - OPCION A
+# Frontend del Trabajo Final - OPCION A

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.0.